ghuntley/workshops/nix-workshop/modules/01-introduction-to-nix/README.md

 This workshop provides a view of Nix, the purely functional package manager, and the Nix expression language, which is used to define packages for Nix.

-> 🛈 For the rest of this tutorial we'll use "Nixlang" interchangeably with the
-> longer phrase 'Nix expression language' whenever we feel the need to prevent
-> potential confusion.

 Nix can be used as a package manager on non-NixOS GNU/Linux distributions as well as on MacOS, so this section of the tutorial is useful even if you don't plan to run NixOS full time.
 If you' re using a GNU/Linux distro, Nix can be